scidash/neuronunit/README.md

 neurounit
 =========

-A SciUnit repository for neuroscience-related tests, capabilities and so on.
+A SciUnit library to assist with testing of single neuron physiology models.